Ghostjs123/BuffCheck2/README.md

 /bc2 **clear**

   - clears the list of saved consumes

+/bc2 **toggle expiration**

+  - toggles the display of expiration messages, default is on

 This addon was made by Kaymon \<Scuba Cops> for the Northdale Vanilla private server.
 If you find any bugs or issues with the addon contact him in game.